dgilb19/LandmarkRemark/LandmarkRemark/ClientApp/README.md

 The decision to use Angular Google Maps was made as it fit the requirements of the programming tests. (anaylsis can be seen above in Overview)

 Firebase was chosen as a backend service provider as I was already experenced with it and had not used Microsoft LocalDb before.
+* In hindsight, firebase was not the correct decision, AngularFire caused issues and did not work in the end, this caused the database side of this project to be redundnat.
+This ate into much of my time and I was unable to correctly showcase technical skills in regards to DBs.

+Bootstrap CSS, SASS, Angular CSS was not used, as it was not included in the backlog, and was deemed out of scope.

+Names, accounts, and search functionality were not able to be completed as I ran out of time, and AngularFire was unable to be used.